martin-kofoed-jyskebank-dk/q-oidc-proxy/README.md

 ### Steps involved

-1. User loads application page which will generate requests to backend for data.
+1. User loads application page which will generate requests to backend for data via proxy.
-2. Auth proxy will check for authorization code on either Authorization header or inside auth cookie (depending on configuration).
+2. QProxy will check for authorization code on either Authorization header or inside auth cookie (depending on configuration).
 For the first request, it will find neither.
 In this case a `HTTP 401 Unauthorized` response will be returned together with payload containing redirect URL (see example below).
 3. Client should check for 401 responses and route to the URL received in step 2 (for example by setting `window.location.href`).
 This will present the authentication UI of the OIDC provider to the end user.
 4. User enters credentials and submits.
 5. Upon successful authentication, OIDC provider redirects back to the `/oidc/callback` auth proxy endpoint with information such as `state` and `code` (authorization code).